oasis-tcs/openc2-cn-apdev/cn-appdev-v1.0-cn01.md

       - OpenC2 APs can define AP-specific data types as extensions in order to enumerate all of the information necessary to completely define the meaning and scope of the command
- - The activities to be performed by the Actuator on receipt of the Request and the information expected to be returned
+ - The **Actuator Behavior** describing the activities to be performed by the Actuator on receipt of the Request and the information expected to be returned
  - The **OpenC2 Response**
    - The data types and structures appropriate for responding to this Request
       - Data types can be selected from those defined in the _OpenC2 Language Specification_
-      - OpenC2 APs can define AP-specific data types as extensions in order to enumerate all of the information necessary to completely define the meaning and scope of the command
+      - OpenC2 APs can define AP-specific data types as extensions in order to enumerate all of the information necessary to completely define the information to be returned in the response

-Use case development often uncovers unanticipted needs for additional functions or information types.
+Use case development often uncovers unanticipated needs for additional functions or information types.
 The quantity of use cases needed for an AP varies with the complexity of the Actuator being profiled.